-International revenues represented 42% of our total revenues in 2002 and the first six months of 2003.
+International revenues represented 42% of our total revenues in 2002 and 43% of our total revenues in the first nine months of 2003.
 Our international operations are exposed to risks that affect foreign operations of all kinds, including, for example, local legislation, monetary devaluation, exchange control restrictions and unstable political conditions.
 These risks may limit our ability to grow our business and effectively manage our operations in those countries.